THE TIFFANY SERIES

 •Soprano Marlissa Hudson, skillfully accompanied by Marvin Mills on piano, performed African American spirituals and Art Song in “The Faces of Love,” which included a tribute to the great contralto Marian Anderson.
 Audience members applauded the supple, subtle and extraordinary voice and musicality of this “phenominal” lyric coloratura.
 March 10, 2013

-•Michael Britt presented an organ concert that included “Fantasia on Carmen,” “Nimrod” from Elgar’s Enigma Variations, and other classical works.
+•Michael Britt presented an organ concert entitled “From Carmen to Buster Keaton.”
+It included “Fantasia on Carmen,” “Nimrod” from Elgar’s Enigma Variations, and other classical works.
 Britt also showed Buster Keaton’s silent film classic “One Week” (1920) and played his original organ accompaniment to the film.
-This was a moving, varied, at times hilarious, and beautifully performed recital that was warmly received.
+This was a varied, at times hilarious, and beautifully performed recital that was warmly received.
 February 17, 2013

 •Marie-Louise Langlais presented a fabulous recital of French organ music from the 18th through the 20th centuries.
 The second half focused on the music of members of the “Sainte Clothilde School” — César Franck, Charles Tournemire, and her late husband, Jean Langlais.
 Mme Langlais included works that Jean Langlais had played at Brown Memorial during two concerts he gave here in the 1950s, which gave this concert special historical—and, it must be said, emotional—resonance.
 Following the recital, virtually all members of the large and deeply appreciative audience stayed for Mme Langlais’ film about Jean Langlais, which was shown on a screen at the front of the church, and for the reception that followed.
 The “exciting” program, Mme Langlais’ “brilliant and expressive” playing, and the church’s fine acoustics all came in for special praise.
 November 18, 2012